Sniper30/patterns/README.md

-# patterns
+# Patterns
-a little bit of " common solutions to common problems "
+A little bit of " common solutions to common problems "